Antinatalism: Kantian imperative

 Julio Cabrera, David Benatar and Karim Akerma all argue that procreation is contrary to Immanuel Kant's practical imperative (according to Kant, a man should never be used as merely a means to an end, but always be treated as an end in himself).
 They argue that a person can be created for the sake of their parents or other people, but that it is impossible to create someone for their own good; and that, therefore, following Kant's recommendation, we should not create new people.
 Heiko Puls argues that Kant's considerations regarding parental duties and human procreation, in general, imply arguments for an ethically justified antinatalism.
 Kant, however, according to Puls, rejects this position in his teleology for meta-ethical reasons.

 Impossibility of consent

-Seana Shiffrin, Gerald Harrison, Julia Tanner and Asheel Singh argue that procreation is morally problematic because of the impossibility of obtaining consent from the human who will be brought into existence.
+Seana Shiffrin, Gerald Harrison, Julia Tanner, and Asheel Singh argue that procreation is morally problematic because of the impossibility of obtaining consent from the human who will be brought into existence.

-Shiffrin lists four factors that, in her opinion, make the justification for having hypothetical consent to procreation a problem: